Adjunct Associate Professor Jonathan Bogais

 (61) 2 9036 9186 – (61) 438 724546

-Professor Jonathan Bogais is an analyst, social scientist, and strategic adviser in Human Security: ethnicity, conflict (prevention, analysis, resolution and post-conflict transition), crisis management, and intercultural relations, specialising in Southeast Asian and Pacific affairs.
+Professor Jonathan Bogais is a specialist in foreign affairs: Southeast Asia and West Pacific.
+He is a social scientist and a strategic adviser specialising in human security: ethnicity, conflict (prevention, analysis, resolution and post-conflict transition), crisis management, and intercultural relations.

 Personal website: www.drjonathanbogais.org